-I've been designing interfaces and content for 10 years.
-I like to make them easy to use, and easy to understand.
+I'm a content designer who has been designing content and interfaces for over 10 years.
+I like to make things easy to use, and easy to understand.

-Recently, I've been designing and writing content for digital products in the Education and Healthcare sectors.
+Recently, I've been writing and designing in the housing, education, and healthcare sectors.

 I use a range of methods at the start of a project to help me discover the users, and how they communicate.